open-longevity/texts/en/articles/YTLCR/YTLCR.md

 Therefore, an intervention such as CR, which also extends life span, might also be expected to increase health span from a functional perspective.
 In considering a rodent model of aging, we chose the Fisher 344 x Brown Norway (F344 x BN) rat because this strain demonstrates declining physical performance, occurring in the context of a steady increase in body weight and adiposity into early senescence followed by a decline, similar to that which occurs in humans (22).
 Therefore, the purpose of this study was to investigate the effect of lifelong CR on declining physical performance in aged rats and to investigate the potential contribution of adipose tissue cytokine release to these processes.

-####Methods

-*Animals*
+## Methods

+### Animals

 Sixty-six F344 x BN male rats were purchased from the National Institute on Aging (NIA) Colony at Harlan Industries(Indianapolis,IN).Theseanimalswereshippedtoour facility at 18–29 months of age and housed individually on a 12-hour light/dark cycle in a speciﬁc pathogen-free facility accredited by the American Association for Accreditation of Laboratory Animal Care.
 CR entailed a 40% reduction in caloric intake, which was gradually imposed over a 2-week period at the NIA colony beginning at 14 weeks of age, and was maintainedat thislevel untilarrivalinour laboratory.CR chow provided by NIA (NIH-31/NIA fortiﬁed; NIA, Baltimore, MD) was supplemented to match the nutritional intake of the AL animals.
 The AL rats were given free access to laboratory rat chow throughout life.
 All experimental protocols were approved by the Wake Forest University Animal Care and Use Committee.

-*Research Design and Timeline*
+### Research Design and Timeline

 The study was a cross-sectional 3 (Age) x 2 (Diet) factorial design: AL: n=34 (18 months: n=12,24 months: n=11, 29 months: n=11); CR: n=32 (18 months: n=11, 24 months: n=10, 29 months: n¼11).
 After the animals arrived at our facility, the diets were continued during the 2-month housing period until the day of death.
 CR rats were fed daily between 3 PM and 5 PM.
 Following arrival at our facility, the rats were acclimated to the environment for 2 weeks, and all procedures were completed within 6 weeks after the habituation.
 The animals ﬁrst underwent physical performance testing, in the order of grip strength, inclined plane, and swimming speed, with each test spaced 1 day apart.
 Two weeks after performance testing, body composition was assessed using dual-energy x-ray absorptiometry (DXA); 2 weeks later, animals were killed for collection of plasma and adipose tissue.
 During the course of the experiment, two animals died spontaneously (one to an indeterminate cause and the other from anesthesia associated with DXA scan) in the AL 29-month-old group, and all the other 64 animals were killed at the completion of the study.

-*Physical Performance*
+### Physical Performance

+#### Grip strength
-*Grip strength.*—Forelimb grip strength was determined using an automated grip strength meter (Columbus Instruments, Columbus, OH).
+Forelimb grip strength was determined using an automated grip strength meter (Columbus Instruments, Columbus, OH).
 The animal was grasped by the tail and suspended above a grip ring.
 After about 3 seconds, the animal was gently lowered toward the grip ring and allowed to grasp the ring with its forepaws.
 The remainder of the animal’s body was quickly lowered to a horizontal position and the animal’s tail was pulled until its grasp of the ring was broken.
 The mean force in grams was determined with a computerized electronic pull strain gauge that was ﬁtted directly to the grasping ring.

+#### Inclined plane
-*Inclined plane.*—This procedure measures muscle tone and stamina of the animals.
+This procedure measures muscle tone and stamina of the animals.
 The animal was placed on a 60 degree tilted 1 cm mesh screen 1 m above a foam pad (10 cm thick).
 The time taken for the animal to fall was recorded with a maximum latency of 5 minutes.

+#### Swimming speed
-*Swimming speed.*—Swim speed was measured in the Morris water maze.
+Swim speed was measured in the Morris water maze.
 The water maze is a plastic tank (High Country Plastics, Idaho Falls, ID), 167 cm in diameter and 76 cm in height.
 The tank was ﬁlled with water (24 +- 28C) to a depth of 60 cm and made opaque by the addition of nontoxic, white powder tempera (Palmer Paint Products, Troy, MI).
 During each trial, the rat was placed in the pool and allowed to swim for 60 seconds.
 Swim distance was recorded in centimeters using an automated tracking system (EthoVision, Noldus, The Netherlands).
 The tracking system received images from a camera mounted 3 m above the surface of the water and stored the acquired data in a computer connected to the camera.

-*Body Composition*
+### Body Composition

 Body weight for each animal was recorded on the testing day.
 Whole body mass, lean body mass, fat mass, percent body fat, and fat to lean mass ratio were obtained with small animal software on a human DXA scanner (Delphi A; Hologic, Inc., Bedford, MA).
 Prior to the scan, animals were anesthetized with a combination of ketamine and xylazine (ketamine 60 mg/kg xylazine 5 mg/kg given IP).
 Body composition data are reported for 65 animals due to missing a scan on one animal in the CR 29-month-old group.

-*Sample Collection and Analysis*
+### Sample Collection and Analysis

 On the day of tissue collection, the rats were killed by decapitation.
 Whole blood was collected and centrifuged at 3000 x g.
 Serum was separated and stored at -80C for later analysis for C-reactive protein (CRP).
 The abdomen was quickly opened and the perirenal and epididymal fat pads were removed and weighed.
 Minced perirenal adipose tissue fragments (5–10 mg each, total of 200 mg) were placed in 2 mL of medium 199 (Invitrogen, Carlsbad, CA) containing 1% albumin (Serologicals, Norcross, GA), pH 7.4, and incubated in a water bath at 37C under an atmosphere of 95% O2/5% CO2 for 3 hours.
 At the end of the incubation, samples of the incubation medium were collected and frozen at -80C until analysis for interleukin-1 beta (IL-1b) and IL-6.
 Extensor digitorum longus (EDL, fast-twitch) and soleus (SOL, slow-twitch) muscles from the right hind limb were removed and weighed.
 IL-1b and IL-6 release levels in the adipose tissue culture medium were measured using a LincoPlex assay for